 Candidates can then choose between passing the Maryland Orthodontic Assisting Expanded Functions Exam administered by DANBa dental hygienists passing the national DANB Certified Orthodontic Assistant Exam, and applying to the Maryland State Board of Dental Examiners for certification.

 Want to learn more about orthodontic treatment options?
-Contact us today to schedule your $25 consultation.
+Contact us today to schedule your complimentary consult.